khemssharma/Community-bot/README.md

 ### Running Automatically (via GitHub Actions)
 Set up your GitHub Secrets for USERNAME, TOKEN and TARGET_USERNAME.  <br>
+in Settings > Secrets & Variable > Actions
 Run/Enable workflows in Actions (on navigation bar) <br>
 .github/workflows/unfollow.yml will run automatically at scheduled times when enabled.